 This article is based on the "Uzbekistan Pharmaceutical Market Overview 4Q 2018" report developed by UPharma Consulting and contains short excerpts from this report.
 The full report is available for purchase now.

-The Republic of Uzbekistan (RU) is a doubly landlocked country situated in Central Asia between the Amu Darya and Syr Darya rivers, the Aral Sea, and the slopes of the Tien Shan mountains.
+The Republic of Uzbekistan (RU) is a doubly landlocked country situated in Central Asia between the Amu Darya and the Syr Darya rivers, the Aral Sea, and the slopes of the Tien Shan mountains.
 It is bounded by Kazakhstan in the north and northwest, Kyrgyzstan and Tajikistan in the east and southeast, Turkmenistan in the southwest, and Afghanistan in the south.
 The Republic also includes the Karakalpakstan autonomous republic, with its capital, Nukus.
-According to the International Monetary Fund (IMF), the country’s GDP amounted USD 43.3bn in 2018 (89th in the world rating).
+According to the International Monetary Fund (IMF), the country’s GDP amounted to USD 43.3bn in 2018 (89th in the world rating).

 Since its independence in Sep 1991, the government maintained its soviet-style command economy with subsidies and tight controls on production and prices.
 Despite ongoing efforts to diversify crops, Uzbekistani agriculture has been largely centered on cotton.
-Uzbekistan has been the world's fifth largest cotton exporter and sixth largest producer.
-Uzbekistan's growth has been driven primarily by the state-led investments, as well as export of natural gas, gold, and cotton.
+Uzbekistan has been the world's fifth-largest cotton exporter and sixth largest producer.
+Uzbekistan's growth has been driven primarily by state-led investments, as well as the export of natural gas, gold, and cotton.
 In 2015, Russia’s Gazprom announced it would reduce its natural gas imports from Uzbekistan, but Tashkent continued to export natural gas to China and Chinese investments in the country have substantially increased.

-In 2004–2016, the Uzbekistan’s economic growth was rapid and lifted significant parts of the population out of poverty.
+In 2004–2016, Uzbekistan’s economic growth was rapid and lifted significant parts of the population out of poverty.
 The development of small-sized private businesses in all sectors of the economy created most of the jobs, which contributed to private income growth and poverty reduction.
 Increased exports of gas, gold, and copper, aided by high commodity prices, generated state budget revenues that financed large increases in investment and salaries to bolster consumption.

 Being aware of the need to improve the investment climate, the government has been taking incremental steps to reform the business sector and address impediments to foreign investments in the country.
-Since the death of first president Islam Karimov in 2016, rhetorical emphasis on such initiatives and ostensible government efforts to seek input from the private sector have increased.
+Since the death of first President Islam Karimov in 2016, rhetorical emphasis on such initiatives and ostensible government efforts to seek input from the private sector has increased.
 The new president Shavkat Mirziyoyev has taken steps to improve ties with Uzbekistan’s neighbors and attract foreign investment by pledging to improve public administration, maintain macroeconomic stability, and reform such sectors as agriculture, finance, and banking.
 Uzbekistan has been one of the most dynamic economies of the Commonwealth of Independent States (CIS).

 In 2017, with the drivers of the old growth model exhausted, Uzbekistan launched an ambitious program of market-oriented reforms that were unprecedented in the country’s modern history.
 The government has made rapid progress on implementing an impressive number of policy changes in a short period of time by initiating public service, judicial, educational, and tax systems reforms; liberalizing the foreign exchange regime followed by price liberalization measures; strengthening the independence of the Central Bank of Uzbekistan (CBU); simplifying the visa regime; improving the investment climate and business environment; initiating important reforms in the agricultural sector; scaling up anticorruption efforts; and opening a dialogue between the Government and the citizens of Uzbekistan.In Sep 2017, the government devalued the official currency rate by almost 50% and announced the loosening of currency restrictions to eliminate the currency black market, increase access to hard currency, and boost investment.

 Uzbekistan's GDP grew 6% y-o-y in 2017, a lower rate than the 7.8% y-o-y growth in 2016.
-Sustained growth has been achieved due primarily to favorable trade terms for the country’s export commodities (copper, gold, natural gas and cotton), the government’s macroeconomic management, and limited exposure to international financial markets.
+Sustained growth has been achieved due primarily to favorable trade terms for the country’s export commodities (copper, gold, natural gas, and cotton), the government’s macroeconomic management, and limited exposure to international financial markets.